odinuv/web/en/apv/walkthrough/css/index.md

 used just as a container for following position mode. *Absolute* mode is used to place element on certain position within it's parent.
 The parent is either `body` tag or element with position set to anything else than *static*.
-*Fixed* is used to place element on given position in the browser window (even scrolling does not affect element's position - see left navigation on this site).
+*Fixed* is used to place element on given position in the browser window (even scrolling does not affect element's position - navigation panels on some sites behave like this).

 ### Task
 Try to set relative and absolute positions and different sizes for some box elements (`<div>`s):